sagemath/trac_to_gh/Issue 2380.md

 # Issue 2380: make plot give an array of plots when passed an "array" option

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2380

 Original creator: jason